emilylackershire/texteditor/README.md

 ## Analysis of SimpleStringBuffer

 Relevant inputs:
-- character given to add to the string buffer
+- Char ch, a character given to add to the string buffer.

 Critical operations:
-- inserting the character
+- String + ch, inserting the character into the string buffer

 Mathematical model for insert runtime:
 Y = n

 Big-O:
-insert is O(1)
+insert is O(n)

+Justification:
+To simulate a text editor with strings, we are essentially just spliting the string up into a substrings on either side of where the cursor should be.
+It does not have any for loops or repitition, so it will have a consistent time that it will run for, which is n.

 ## Changelog